15 Most Underrated American Cities Worth a Visit

 Instead of Chicago, try Traverse City, Michigan

 Often likened to hip destinations like Asheville, North Carolina, or Portland, Maine, Traverse City, Michigan, is home to incredible dining, wineries, breweries, and beaches—and as such, has been nicknamed “the Hamptons of Michigan.”
 People flock here for events like the National Cherry Festival in July, which celebrates the area’s No. 1 crop, and the Traverse City Film Festival in August, one of the best attended in the country.
 Stay at Hotel Indigo or Grand Traverse Resort and Spa, and go hungry to check out modern restaurants like Mama Lu’s taco shop.
 The sweetly named Cherry Capital Airport launched new direct flights this summer from cities including New York, Atlanta, and Chicago, making getting to this Northern Michigan city of 15,000 easier than ever.
-Don’t miss these 15 other American food festivals worth a pit stop.

 Instead of Minneapolis, try Eau Claire, Wisconsin